systematic-magic/storage4pmc/issue_pack_store_rules.rst

 - **jour-vol-issue** is alphanumeric identifier for a journal (:ref:`see table above<jour2>`) followed by journal volume (2 digit number) and specific issue (2 digit number for Aging and Onctarget; 2 sets of 2 digit numbers separated by hypen for Oncoscience and Genes and Cancer) (e.g. aging-10-01, oncotarget-05-06, ganc-09-01-02, oncoscience-10-11-12 etc)

-- **storage-date** is the date when file was uploaded to the server |br|
+- **storage-date** is the date when file was uploaded to the server OR
-OR |br|

 - **storage-date-iteration** is the date when file was uploaded to the server.
 It is used when corrections are uploaded same date as initial package.
 In this case **iteration** number should be added to the date.

-Use the following naming convention for storge date: YYYYMMDD or YYYYMMDD-[iteration number]
+Use the following naming convention for storge date: YYYYMMDD or YYYYMMDD-[iteration]

 - YYYY is full year (e.g. 2018, 2019 etc)